 - Redistribute lands that have been acquired in dubious fashion.

 Some feel that individual freehold tenure should be granted, especially in urban areas, while others believe that maintaining usufruct and communal options will allow for more flexible responses to changing economic opportunities and demographics.
 Still others maintain that markets should replace the administrative allocation processes enshrined in the Land Use Act.
 In any case, in March, 2010 the Lower House of the National Assembly rejected President Umaru Yar’Adua’s Bill to establish a National Land Reform Commission for the restructuring of land matters across the country.

 Nevertheless land tenure issues remain critical to Nigeria’s future.
 The greatest urgency is in urban areas, where unplanned, sprawling informal settlements without public water or sanitation facilities have continued to expand, in some cases engulfing smaller towns whose own property governance systems have been overridden.
 But as investments in low-lying riverine agricultural production ramp up with the Fadama III project (especially for rice) and new technologies for boosting production of cassava, yam, and maize are applied, the urgency of addressing land and water access and tenure security for rural land will also rise.
 Several of these activities fall within the scope of USAID’s program for Economic Growth and, with greater US attention to food security in sub-Saharan Africa, should receive higher priority.

-- Engage with the federal government under President Jonathan or his successor through the Bi-National Commission to determine opportunities to introduce legislative reforms.
 Donors are undertaking a number of activities in the economic growth and agricultural sectors that could benefit from a clear analysis of land tenure issues.
 To obtain more current, comprehensive and investment-relevant land tenure information from all regions of the country, donors should be encouraged to document: